rubyreilly/diabase/README.md

 ![db-screenshot.png](db-screenshot.png)

-Backend:
-+ Ruby on Rails
-+ API using Postgres with endpoints for users, insulins, and entries
+Backend Ruby on Rails API using Postgres.
+Endpoints for users, insulins, and entries.
-+ Ruby datetime logic

-Frontend:
-+ React and Redux
+Frontend built with React and Redux (Javascript).
+Custom CSS styling.

-+ Custom CSS
-+ Date.js, moment.js, and countdown.js
+Timers made using Countdown.js.
+Other datetime data on frontend formatted with date.js and moment.js (when applicable).
+Datetime data stored in backend using Ruby datetime.

 ## Development Setup